 To apply for a Youth Award, students complete an application and submit it before the due date.
 Applicants must be enrolled in an accredited High School or Home School Program within the geographical boundaries of WAHHI.

-If you have any questions, please contact the WAHHI Youth Community Award Chairman, Danielle Quat using the Contact Us form.
+If you have any questions, please contact the WAHHI Youth Community Service Award Chairwoman, using the Contact Us form.